Townk/ansible-beautiful-output/README.md

 # Beautiful Output
-This role ships with a callback plugin to allow you to display the execution of your playbook on a very beautiful way (in my opinion.)
+This role ships with a callback plugin to allow you to display the execution of your playbook on a beautiful way (in my opinion.)

 ![Screenshot](https://raw.githubusercontent.com/Townk/ansible-beautiful-output/master/meta/screenshot.png "Standard output for the beautiful output callback plugin")